rohitroy-github/et-fs-social-app/README.md

-# et-fs-social-app
+# Instadesk

-**et-fs-social-app** is a full-stack MERN application that allows Instagram Business Account users to log in via Meta's OAuth, view their profile details, and explore recent posts, reels, and media.
+**Instadesk** is a full-stack MERN application that allows Instagram Business Account users to log in via Meta's OAuth, view their profile details, and explore recent posts, reels, and media.
 Built with a sleek, responsive glassmorphism design using Vite + React + Tailwind CSS.

+**🚀 Deployed application is available at [https://instadesk.vercel.app](https://instadesk.vercel.app), deployed using Vercel.**

 **This application uses sessionStorage and runs on your local browser during development.**